What impact would a Brexit have on British and EU science?

 ‘If, on the other hand, the UK opted for the Swiss model, it would not remain a member of the European Economic Area’, explains the report.
 ‘The UK would have to pay less attention to EU legislation and make a smaller financial contribution but it would have to negotiate separate agreements in many different areas, including trade in goods and services, or the movement of people between the UK and the EU.’

 ‘The impact of a Brexit on science and innovation in both the UK and in the EU would depend heavily on the post-withdrawal relationship between the UK and the EU,’ observes the report.
-‘It is likely that the UK would wish to remain an associated member of the European Research Area, like Norway and Switzerland, in order to continue participating in the EU framework programmes for research and technological development.
+‘It is likely that the UK would wish to remain an associated member of the European Research Area, like Norway and Iceland,' in order to continue participating in the EU framework programmes for research and technological development.
 These are considered increasingly important in the UK for funding research, training PhDs and exchanging ideas and people.
 However, the co-operation agreement for each framework programme would have to be negotiated separately, especially if the UK were not a member of the European Economic Area.
 This could be a difficult negotiation, as Switzerland has discovered since the tightening of its own immigration laws in 2014, following a popular referendum, prompted the EU to grant Switzerland only limited rights to participation in [the latest framework programme] Horizon 2020.’

 ‘The EU’s structural funds would also be out of reach for the UK, were it to leave the EU.
 A withdrawal from the EU might also incite international firms to scale down their plans to invest in R&D in the UK.
 The country would no longer be a gateway to EU markets, nor would its probably stricter immigration laws be particularly supportive of such investment.
 Lastly, a Brexit would be likely to make the international movement of university researchers between the UK and the rest of Europe, or the world, more complicated and less appealing, owing to the greater anti-immigration sentiment in the country.’